 - Residents teaching seminar / teaching certificate at Northeastern University School of Pharmacy (optional)

-Clinical Pharmacy Manager, Cardiology, Critical Care and Emergency Medicine Services
+Clinical Pharmacy Manager, Cardiology, Cardiac Critical Care, Pediatrics and Transplant Services

 Director, PGY2 Critical Care Pharmacy Residency